-The information contained in these financial statements constitutes a translation of the financial statements published by the Company.
+The information contained in this report constitutes a translation of the report published by the Company.
 The Hebrew version was submitted by the Company to the relevant authorities pursuant to Israeli law, and represents the binding version and the only one having legal effect.
 This translation was prepared for convenience purposes only.